diepala/cantor/README.md

 The **Cantor Classic** uses choc switches with choc spacing.
 Therefore, only MBK keycaps can be used.

-The **Cantor MX** uses either choc or MX switches with the slightly larger MX spacing.
+The **Cantor MX** uses either choc V1, choc V2, or MX switches with the slightly larger MX spacing.
 Keycaps for MX stems can be used.
 (OEM/SA/XDM/Cherry, etc.)

 ![Cantor Keyboard](/doc/assets/Comparison_overlay_flattened.svg)